 Negotiation is not about contract language.
 It is about finding and defining the intersection of the parties' interests.
-Getting the deal right is the first step in negotiation.
+Finding the common interests and getting the deal right is the first step in negotiation.
 But in too many instances, contract language is exchanged before the key business issues are addressed, thus diverting attention away from the fundamental issues.
 Worse, the exchange of contract language may lock in terms that work against the parties' needs or preferences.
 The better practice is to follow the rule: deal first, language second.